-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
-N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Completions survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Completions survey component.

 Figure 8.
-Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2018-19 to 2021-22
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduate students: Academic years 2019-20 to 2022-23

-NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
-N is the number of institutions in the comparison group.
+$NOTE: The \ tuition \ and \ required fees shown here are the lowest reported from the \ categories of in-district, in-state, and out-of-state.
+N is the number of institutions in the comparison group.$

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2021, Institutional Characteristics survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2022, Institutional Characteristics survey component.

 Figure 10.
-Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: 2020-21
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid, or loans, by type of aid: Academic year 2021-22